I am an idealist, an optimist, a romantic, often a traditionalist. My writing mostly revolves around the beauty in our lives.

 How to Wear the Perfect Little Black Dress

+Accessories should be minimal.
+A black pump, a black clutch.
 Personally, I am a pearl girl.
-So while I definitely advocate the "less is more" ethos with each of these looks, I would, at the very least, add a pair of pearl earrings to each outfit and possibly a single-strand pearl necklace to the more formal long-sleeved dress.
-Otherwise, these dresses alone represent everything that a LBD style should be.
+So while I definitely advocate the "less is more" ethos, I would, at the very least, add a pair of pearl earrings and possibly a single-strand pearl necklace.

 These gorgeous illustrations are from the Rose Archive at the Shankar College of Engineering and Design in Israel.